 The dripping sound from a leaky faucet annoys just about every homeowner or renter who’s had to deal with it.
 Aside from the irritation, however, a leaky faucet could be an indication of bigger problems out of sight.

 And in plumbing, out of sight should never mean out of mind!
-Over time, a leaking faucet can cause structural damage, and it wastes water.
+Over time, a dripping faucet can cause some serious structural damage, and it wastes water.
+The sooner that you fix the leak, the better.

 Meticulous Plumbing has the tools and the know-how to handle all your plumbing needs, including leaky faucet repair.